 Jason McKnight, MD

 Dr. McKnight is Board Certified in Family Medicine.
 A 2017 graduate of the Texas A&M Family Medicine Residency program, Dr. McKnight has advanced training in endoscopy, including certification in Fundamentals of Endoscopic Surgery (FES) through the Society of American Gastrointestinal and Endoscopic Surgeons.
 He serves as the Principal Investigator for our colorectal cancer screening and prevention grant from the Cancer Prevention and Research Institute of Texas (CPRIT).

 Dr. Pope is an Assistant Professor in the College of Medicine, Texas A&M Health Science Center, Family Medicine Residency Program.
 Dr. Pope is Board Certified in Family Medicine and has been a faculty member of the Department of Family & Community Medicine since 1996.
 He has served as Medical Director for Hospice Brazos Valley since 2007 and is a member of the American Association for Primary Care Endoscopy and the Society of Teachers of Family Medicine.
 Dr. Pope is involved in community outreach and is the recipient of the Texas A&M Health Science Center President's Award for Excellence in Community Outreach.
 Dr. Pope is also fluent in Spanish.

-Angie Choate, BS, is a Texas state-certified community health worker/promotor employed by the Texas A&M Physicians Family Medicine Center.
-She serves as a liaison between clinicians and patients and provides navigation assistance to patients seeking colonoscopy.
-Angie is originally from Columbia and is fluent in Spanish.
+Hodalys Pantoja, BA, is employed by the Texas A&M Health Family Care.
+Hodalys holds a BA degree in Bilingual Healthcare Studies, with a Spanish language minor, from Sam Houston State University.
+She serves as a liaison between clinicians and patients and provides navigation assistance to patients seeking colorectal cancer screenings, and is fluent in Spanish.